 Sales in the Asset Management Solutions segment increased \$39.4 million or 189.2%, to \$60.3 million for the three months ended June 30, 2021, from \$20.9 million for the three months ended June 30, 2020.
 This was primarily due to a \$13.6 million, or 128.9%, increase in revenues from Aircraft, and a \$25.8 million, or 251.5%, increase in revenues from Engines.
 The increase in Aircraft revenues is primarily attributable to increased activity in the B757 product line due to higher trading volume in the amount of \$16.5 million, partially offset by lower leasing activity.
-The increase in Engines revenues is primarily attributable to increased activity in the RB211 product line as a result of higher trading volume, resulting in an increase of \$23.1 million, and higher USM part sales in the CF6-80, PW4000, and RB211 product lines totaling \$4.7 million, partially offset by lower leasing revenue in the CF6-80, PW4000, V2500, and CFM56 product lines of \$2.0 million.
+The increase in Engines revenues is primarily attributable to increased activity in the B757 product line due to higher trading volume in the RB211 product line as a result of higher trading volume, resulting in an increase of \$23.1 million, and higher USM part sales in the CF6-80, PW4000, and CFM56 product lines of \$2.0 million.
 The reductions in leasing revenues is attributable to the global decrease in demand for flight hours in response to the COVID-19 pandemic.